JaneliaSciComp/JRCLUST/docs/source/pipeline/detect/index.rst

 Denoising
 ---------

-JRCLUST constructs an adaptive notch filter which cleans narrow-band noise peaks exceeding a threshold you supply :ref:`threshold you supply <fftThreshMAD>`.
+JRCLUST constructs an adaptive notch filter which cleans narrow-band noise peaks exceeding a threshold you supply :ref:`threshold you supply <fftThresh>`.
-(Set this parameter (``fftThreshMAD``) to 0 to skip this step.)
+(Set this parameter (``fftThresh``) to 0 to skip this step.)

 The time-domain signal is converted to the frequency domain via fast Fourier transform (FFT).
 After this, the average power across channels is computed.